servo/ci-runners/README.md

   <br>From the NixOS installer image, wipe the given disks and install NixOS.
 - `server/install-or-reinstall.sh <hostname> <path/to/mnt>`
   <br>From the NixOS installer image, install or reinstall NixOS to the given root filesystem mount, without wiping any disks.
 Won’t run correctly on the deployed server.
-- `server/deploy.sh`
-  <br>On the deployed server, deploy any NixOS config changes.
-- `server/update.sh`
-  <br>On the deployed server, pull the config from GitHub and deploy it.

 Start the [rescue system](https://docs.hetzner.com/robot/dedicated-server/troubleshooting/hetzner-rescue-system/), then run the following: